Seven top considerations for fire safety in the workplace | Moorepay

 This evacuation process should be practiced to make sure all staff are aware of what to do.
 It also needs to include things like whether equipment needs to be switched off.

 Evacuation plans will vary in complexity depending on the nature and size of the business.
-For example, residential homes and schools may have very detailed evacuation plans which may include horizontal or phased evacuations.
+For example, residential homes and schools may have very detailed evacuation plans which could include horizontal or phased evacuations.

-The plan should also include who will call the fire brigade, how to call them, the address of the premises and any specific information such as location of dangerous substances on site.
+The plan should also include who will call the fire brigade, how to call them, the address of the premises, and any specific information such as location of dangerous substances on site.

 2. Fire Detection System(s)